 When you look in the mirror, do your ribs seem to stick out a bit more than usual?
 Does your rib cage expand at the bottom?
 Does your bra band feel tighter than usual?
 These are all signs of rib flare.

-Not only can flared ribs be painful, they can also affect your breathing patterns and ab muscles as well as cause back pain, increase incontinence and prolapse symptoms, and prevent healing of diastasis recti.
+Not only can flared ribs be painful, they can also affect your breathing patterns and ab muscles.
+They can also cause back pain and prevent proper diastasis recti healing

-But not to worry, I’ll provide the tools you need to get that pesky rib flare corrected in no time!
+But don’t worry, I’ll provide the tools you need to get that pesky rib flare corrected in no time!

 First, let’s start with the basics: